souhridm/DiGePred/README.md

   unaffected no gene overlap: unaffected non-digenic pairs chosen such that no genes were common between the training and held-out test sets.
   random no gene overlap: random non-digenic pairs chosen such that no genes were common between the training and held-out test sets.

-The positive (digenic) and negative (non-digenic) gene pairs used to train and test DiGePred are provide in the flders "positives" and "negatives".
+The positive (digenic) and negative (non-digenic) gene pairs used to train and test DiGePred are provide in the folders "positives" and "negatives".

 All trained DiGePred models are provided in the folder "models".
 "Unaffected-no-gene-overlap" was the final and best performing model.